What to ask an interior designer before hiring

 3. Can I see your portfolio?

 If an interior designer is a professional, he or she will have a portfolio of previous work.
 They often include floor plans, photos, fabric samples and other items pertaining to their projects.
 It’s also a good idea to ask for references to get an outsider’s point of view on your designer’s overall services.
-Ask for the names and contact details of at least two previous clients.
+Don’t feel shy to ask them for the names and contact details of at least two previous clients.

 4. How will you share information with me?